 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
-However, in November 2021, the International Accounting Standards Board (IASB) tentatively decided to defer the effective date to no earlier than January 1, 2024.
+The Group is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.